Canada ratifies Paris climate change deal in boost for Trudeau

-OTTAWA Canada's Parliament on Wednesday ratified the Paris agreement to curb climate-warming emissions, bolstering Prime Minister Justin Trudeau's bid to tackle climate change after a decade of inaction by the previous government.
+OTTAWA (Reuters) - Canada's Parliament on Wednesday ratified the Paris agreement to curb climate-warming emissions, bolstering Prime Minister Justin Trudeau's bid to tackle climate change after a decade of inaction by the previous government.

 Legislators voted 207-81 to formally back the deal, which is designed to encourage a move away from fossil fuels.
 Trudeau's Liberals hold a majority of seats in the House of Commons and the result was never in doubt.